Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 What is the best way to clean off the "lovebugs" splatter off a car windshield?
 Please help, mine is covered and gross!

-By John from Dade City, FL
+By john Romano from Dade City, FL

 I would not use some sprays such as WD40 because it will leave a film on the windshield and the wipers will smear it around even more.
 You could use a razor blade to scrape most of the bugs off then a window cleaner with some Isopropyl alcohol added by you, available from super markets and Walmart and scrub with a non-scratching pad also available in the household section of the above stores.
-No scratches or smearing on the windshield.

 Bounce dryer sheets, even used ones work.
 Our RV coach was covered with them after visiting Cameron, LA, on the Gulf coast.
 Got home, wet down the windshields and front, used a handful of "used" wet Bounce sheets and (actually, to my surprise), it worked!
 There is a tiny bit of elbow grease needed but not a whole lot.